dima666Sik/Desktop-Chat-Messenger/README.md

 - `bcprov-jdk15on` (P.S. this is cryptography library.
 About using described below.)
 - `JUnit 5`
 - `guava` (P.S. this is open-source Java library developed by Google.
 About using described below.)
-- `gson` (P.S. this is library developed by Google for working with JSON.
+- `gson` (P.S. this is library was developed by Google for working with JSON.
 About using described below.)

 ## Patterns
-- `Observer` - The pattern is a behavioral design pattern that is used when an object, known as the subject, maintains a list of its dependents, called observers, and notifies them of state changes, typically by calling one of their methods.
+- `Observer` - The pattern is a behavioral design pattern used when an object, known as the subject, maintains a list of its dependents, called observers, and notifies them of state changes, typically by calling one of their methods.
 ---

 ## Project Structure

-- The application consists of 9 modules and each module is divided into ui, domain, dao layers.
+- The application consists of nine modules, and each module is divided into ui, domain, dao layers.
 - An app modules:
     - `Auth`: This module is responsible for authentication-related functionality, including user registration and login;